Slippery Slope Fallacy: Catastrophizing Minor Problem

 - Explanation: This assumes that limiting communication will solve deeper issues rather than addressing the quality or content of conversations.

-- Supportive Statement: "I think it’s important for us to connect meaningfully.
+- Reasoned Response (Antidote): "I think it’s important for us to connect meaningfully.
 How about we set aside some uninterrupted time each week for a deeper conversation?"

 7. Example: Family Gatherings